 "There are plenty of fish sandwiches in the sea, but this sandwich boasts what others cannot: that one-of-a-kind Bojangles’ flavor that leaves you craving more," Scarborough said of the limited-time menu item which will also be available a la care and as a dinner platter.

 Lent begins on Feb.
 26 and goes through April 9, which is known as Holy Thursday in the Catholic church.

 In previous years, other restaurants have gone above and beyond to catch the attention of Catholics abstaining from meat.

 Red Robin even invited Pope Francis to lunch in 2015 at its Colorado-based burger location when it first introduced its Wild Pacific crab cake burger.

-"If His Holiness accepts and visits any U.S. location between February 18 and April 2, Red Robin will offer The Wild Pacific Crab Cake Burger to guests for free, while supplies last, on the remaining Fridays during Lent," the company said.
+"If His Holiness accepts and visits any U.S. location between February 18 and April 2, Red Robin will offer The Wild Pacific Crab Cake Burger to guests for free, while supplies last, on the remaining Fridays during Lent," the company said at the time.

-Around the Lenten season, McDonald's has offered its Filet-O-Fish sandwich for just $1, which reportedly sees an increase in sales around this time of the year.
+McDonald's has offered its Filet-O-Fish sandwich for just $1 during Lent and reportedly sees an increase in sales in the fish sandwich around that time of the year.
 The sandwich was created by the franchisee of the first McDonald's in Cincinnati in 1962 in part to cater to the predominantly Roman Catholic customers.

-"During Lent, we see 25 percent to 40 percent increases in our weekly unit volumes," Long John Silver's chief marketing officer Charles St. Clair told Quick Service Restaurant magazine.
+"During Lent, we see 25 to 40% increases in our weekly unit volumes," Long John Silver's chief marketing officer Charles St. Clair told Quick Service Restaurant magazine.
 "The awareness that gets generated this time of year helps throughout the year."